Alerting & On-Call — Observability & Reliability

 Key Points for Service Mesh

-- Dedicated infrastructure layer for service-to-service communication via sidecar proxies
+- A dedicated infrastructure layer that handles service-to-service communication through sidecar proxies

-- Handles mTLS, retries, circuit breaking, and observability without application code changes
+- Handles mTLS, retries, circuit breaking, and observability without touching application code

-- Data plane (Envoy sidecars) handles traffic; control plane (Istiod) manages configuration
+- Data plane (Envoy sidecars) moves traffic; control plane (Istiod) manages configuration

 Common Mistakes with Service Mesh

-- Adopting a service mesh with fewer than 20 services — the operational overhead exceeds the benefit
+- Adopting a service mesh with fewer than 20 services.
+The operational overhead just isn't worth it at that scale.

-- Assuming the mesh handles all security — it provides transport encryption, not application-level authz
+- Thinking the mesh handles all security.
+It provides transport encryption, not application-level authorization.

-- Ignoring the control plane as a critical dependency — if Istiod is down, new proxy configs can't be pushed
+- Treating the control plane as a fire-and-forget component.
+If Istiod goes down, new proxy configs stop flowing.

 Tools for Service Mesh